 - Human health and sustainable natural resources

 The mission of the Microverse Cluster is to provide the scientific basis for understanding microbial balance from the molecular to the ecosystem level.
-We ultimately aim to develop technologies allowing for targeted interventions to maintain or restore microbial balance.
+We ultimately aim to develop technology allowing for targeted interventions to maintain or restore microbial balance.

 -